AnonymousX86/Python-Password/docs/README.md

 Master passwords could be randomly generated or set by user, so you can re-create them when they're gone for some reasons or you'd like to share your passwords with someone.
 Of course many users on the same PC will have separate data folders.
-When you would like to get any password it won't be prompted on the screen, but safely copied to clipboard with no risk that someone could view your password.
+When you would like to get any password it won't be prompted on the screen, but safely copied to clipboard with no risk that someone could view your password.As you know that youre password save on system ,so we give an option to configure and logint to youre account directly from this app you just have to give auto login permistion to your account you can disable this featers from setting.there is also a option for dark theam.

 ![Passwords menu](https://github.com/AnonymousX86/Python-Password/blob/master/docs/screenshots/Passwords%20menu.png)